Colonia Guerrero in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Text not found

 Location.
 Marker is missing.
 It was located near 19° 26.807′ N, 99° 8.193′ W. Marker was in Ciudad de México.
 It was in Colonia Guerrero.
-Marker was on Avenida Paseo de la Reforma just south of Artesanos, on the right when traveling south.
+It was on Avenida Paseo de la Reforma just south of Artesanos, on the right when traveling south.
 Touch for map.
 Marker was at or near this postal address: Avenida Paseo de la Reforma 80, Ciudad de México 06300, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-José María Arteaga (about 150 meters away, measured in a direct line); Cuitlahuac (approx. 0.2 kilometers away); Samuel Hahnemann (approx. 0.3 kilometers away); José Guadalupe Posada (approx. 0.4 kilometers away); Friar Bernardino Sahagún (approx. 0.4 kilometers away); The Tecpan throughout time (approx. 0.4 kilometers away); Architectonic puzzle: The façade of Tecpan (approx. 0.4 kilometers away); Ehécatl Quetzalcóatl: attracting rain and fertility (approx. 0.4 kilometers away).
+At least 8 other markers are within walking distance of this location: José María Arteaga (about 150 meters away); Cuitlahuac (approx. 0.2 kilometers away); Samuel Hahnemann (approx. 0.3 kilometers away); José Guadalupe Posada (approx. 0.4 kilometers away); Friar Bernardino Sahagún (approx. 0.4 kilometers away); The Tecpan throughout time (approx. 0.4 kilometers away); Architectonic puzzle: The façade of Tecpan (approx. 0.4 kilometers away); Ehécatl Quetzalcóatl: attracting rain and fertility (approx. 0.4 kilometers away).
 Touch for a list and map of all markers in Ciudad de México.

 Regarding Pablo García.